MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 Exporting path-traced renders
 -----------------------------

-To export your path-traced renders, head over to the ``[Render]`` menu in the menu bar and select one of the following options:
+To export your path-traced renders, head over to the ``[Render]`` menu in the menu bar and select ``[Export Render]``.
+With the PRO version, you also have the option to enable *raw color output*, which turns off the display transform, and to select lossless *EXR* file format.

-``[Export Render]``
-   Exports the path-traced render without additional processing in the EXR file format.
-``[Export and Denoise Render]``
-   Exports the path-tracer render, denoises the result using Intel's Open Image Denoise (OIDN) and stores it using the EXR file format.